Fused K-operators and the $q$-Onsager algebra: Introduction

-In Section~\ref{sec7}, \textit{Universal intertwining method (II)} is considered, and K-operator solutions of the twisted intertwining relations in Proposition \ref{propeqK1} are investigated without any additional assumption.
-Finally, in the concluding Section~\ref{sec8}, we give a brief summary of our results and discuss a few perspectives of applications of the K-operator formalism to quantum integrable systems.

-In Appendix~\ref{apA}, we recall the basics about the quantum algebras $\Uq$ and $\Uqhat$.
-In Appendix~\ref{appC}, we adapt the universal R-matrix constructed by Khoroshkin-Tolstoy in~\cite{Tolstoy1991} to our conventions.
-The corresponding Ding-Frenkel type L-operators $\widehat{{\bf L}}^{(\h)}(u) = {\bf L}^\pm(u)$ and the spin-$\h$ L-operator ${\bf L}^{(\h)}(u)$ are computed by evaluation of the universal R-matrix.
-In Appendix~\ref{apB}, we give ordering relations for the generating functions of ${\cal A}_q$.
-Finally, in Appendix~\ref{apD}, we give a proof of one of our main results, Theorem~\ref{prop:fusedRE} , that the fused K-operators satisfy the reflection equations for any pair of spins.
-We denote the set of natural numbers by ${\mathbb N} = \{0$, $1$, $2$, $\ldots\}$ and the positive integers by $\mathbb{N}_+= \{1$, $2$, $\ldots \}$.
+In Appendix~\ref{appC}, we adapt the universal R-matrix constructed in~\cite{Tolstoy1991} to our conventions, and compute the corresponding Ding--Frenkel type L-operators \smash{$\widehat{{\bf L}}^{(\h)}(u) = {\bf L}^\pm(u)$} and the spin-$\h$ L-operator \smash{${\bf L}^{(\h)}(u)$} by evaluation of the universal R-matrix.
+In Appendix~\ref{apB}, we give ordering relations for the generating functions of ${\mathcal A}_q$.
+Finally, in Appendix~\ref{apD}, we give a proof of one of our main results, Theorem~\ref{prop:fusedRE}, that the fused K-operators satisfy the reflection equations for any pair of spins.